freedomotic/fd-developer-manual/docs/source/rules/automations.rst

 A **reaction** consists of a trigger and one or more commands.
 The listed commands are executed sequentially.
 The reactions run in parallel within a dedicated thread for each of them.
-The triggers and the commands are defined in files independent from the same reaction which represents only a link.
+The triggers and the commands are defined in files independent from the same reaction, which represents only a link.
 So it is possible to reuse commands and triggers in different reactions.